sanjana25bhi10104/digital-literacy-project/README.md

 ---

 ## 📄 Final Report
-[cite_start]The full project report, including detailed reflections and observations for all tasks, can be found in the `report/` folder[cite: 14].
+The full project report, including detailed reflections and observations for all tasks, can be found in the `report/` folder.

 ---